11 Things to Do in Verona, Italy + Useful Tips from a Local

 4. Visit Piazza della Erbe

 Piazza della Erbe was once the town’s forum during the time of the Roman Empire.
-Nowadays the square is a great spot for a drink, lunch, trinkets from the street vendors and people watching.
+Nowadays the square is a great spot for a drink, lunch, people-watching, and buying trinkets from street vendors.

 The masterpiece of the Piazza delle Erbe is a fountain built in 1368 by Cansignorio della Scala.
 It features a Roman statue called Madonna Verona, dating back to 380 AD.